 Give as you shop 24 November, 2022 - An easy way to fundraise for us is to use these simple links before you shop.
 Thank you for your support.

 We’ve partnered with 2XU for the Brighton Marathon Weekend 2022 14 March, 2022 - Grassroots Suicide Prevention has partnered with 2XU, the Brighton Marathon Weekend Sports Apparel partner.
 2XU want to create a fitter and healthier world both physically and mentally.
 In 2022, they are helping to raise awareness and funds for Grassroots Suicide Prevention.
 On Saturday 26th February, we kicked off the collaboration in style!
 We welcomed runners

-Matt Haig donates £7,000 to Grassroots Suicide Prevention 18 November, 2021 - The best-selling author, Matt Haig, will be donating over £7,000 of the proceeds of his latest book, The Comfort Book to Grassroots.
+Matt Haig donates £7,000 to Grassroots Suicide Prevention 18 November, 2021 - The best-selling author, Matt Haig, will be donating over £7,000 of the proceeds of his latest book, The Comfort Book to Grassroots Suicide Prevention.
 Matt will be putting part of this already incredible donation towards The Big Give’s Christmas Challenge – an annual matched funding campaign where any donation made to the charity will be doubled.
-One donation,

 The importance of asking “How are you, really?”: Interview with Conor Hyde of Insolace 26 October, 2021 - Being proactive in bettering our own mental health is not easy.
 It takes time and dedication.
 Conor Hyde, guitarist for the alternative rock band Insolace, knows this well.
 We spoke with Conor about where the band's passion for mental health stems from, the inspiration behind their latest single Hold On, and why they're donating this year's streaming proceeds to Grassroots.